Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - https://recreational-equipment-shop.herokuapp.com/

-- Use the following for both username and password at login for testing (or create a new account):     test@gmail.com
+- Use the following for both username and password at login for testing (or create a new account):
+  - Username: test@gmail.com
+  - Password: test@gmail.com

+- Use the following user and password to test the fake PayPal sandbox account to pay for an order (fake account with bank/credit cards):
+  - Username: sb-yhuyo24828035@personal.example.com
+  - Password: testtest

 <h1>Summary</h1>